Changes to ACA Premium Tax Credits in 2026—Here’s How You Can Prepare

 - Review your plan options – Since your costs may change, it’s important to compare plans during Open Enrollment to ensure you’re enrolled in the most affordable coverage that meets your needs.

-- Seek help if needed – You can work with a licensed agent or Marketplace representative to better understand your options.
+- Seek help if needed – You can work with a free, licensed agent or Marketplace representative to better understand your options.